Bayesian Ensembling: Insights from Online Optimization and Empirical Bayes: More Details on Regret Analysis

 \begin{theorem} Let the negative log-likelihood $\mathcal{\ell}(\cdot; y_\tau)$ be $\mathcal{C}^2$ with second derivatives bounded by $c \in \mathbb{R}$.
 We then consider an online ensemble of basis functions \citep{waxman2024dynamic} with basis expansions $\phi^{(k)} \colon \mathbb{R}^{d_X} \to \mathbb{R}^{F_k}$ and priors $p(\mathbf{\theta}^{(k)}) = \mathcal{N}(\V\theta^{(k)} ; \mathbf{0}, {\sigma_{\V\theta}^{(k)}}^2 \mathbf{I}_{F_k})$ for $k \in \{1, \dots, K\}$.
 Further, assume that $\lVert \phi^{(k)} \rVert$ is bounded by $1$.

-We will consider the log-loss of the ensemble at some pre-selected time $T$, denoted $\ell_T$, and its regret with respect to the performance of any single expert $k$ with fixed parameter $\V\theta_*^{(k)}$.
+We will consider the log-loss of the ensemble at some pre-selected time $T$, denoted $\ell_T$, and its regret with respect to the performance of any single expert $k$ with a fixed parameter $\V\theta_*^{(k)}$.
 Then \textbf{(a)} using O-BMA, the resulting regret is $\mathcal{O}(\log T)$ in $T$; \textbf{(b)} if we further assume that the log-loss is bounded, then the resulting regret remains $\mathcal{O}(\log T)$ using OBS with ONS as the optimizer. \end{theorem} \begin{proof} The result \textbf{(a)} is proved directly in \citet[Theorem 1]{waxman2024dynamic}, which is adapted from \citet[Lemma 2]{lu2022incremental}.
 What remains to show is \textbf{(b)}.
 To emphasize the similarity in proving the O-BMA and OBS results, we will present them side by side.

 Let $l_t^{(k)}$ denote the log-loss of the $k$th expert at time $t$.
-The proof then proceeds in two steps: first, bounding the loss of the ensemble estimate to any individual expert, then applying \cref{lemma:kakade} and combining the bounds.
+The proof then proceeds in two steps: first, bounding the loss of the ensemble estimate to any individual expert, and then applying \cref{lemma:kakade} and combining the bounds.

 \paragraph{Bounding Ensemble Losses to Experts} We proceed by first bounding the ensemble loss to the loss of any individual expert.
-Beginning with O-BMA, and proceeding identically to proceeding identically to \cref{eq:bma_lemma}, \citet{lu2022incremental} make the observation that
+Beginning with O-BMA, and proceeding identically to \cref{eq:bma_lemma}, \citet{lu2022incremental} make the observation that

 Therefore, using initial weights $w^{(k)} = 1 / K$,

 Thus, we can bound the regret of O-BMA with any individual expert as

 For OBS, we apply the bound of \citet[Theorem 2]{hazan2007logarithmic}, yielding